 Renting a server from RU-TLD gives you Gold SLA level support to address your questions, concerns, and equipment failures.
 You can contact the support team via telephone, ticket, email, ICQ, or Skype, but (unfortunately) I received no response to my pre-sales support questions.

-This provider has a help system, which is a good thing, but it looks old-fashioned, and some of the content is only available in Russian.
+Having a help system is a positive aspect of this provider, but it appears outdated, and some of the content is exclusively available in Russian, which may be a limitation.